Mastering Position Sizing: A Smart Investor’s Guide to Optimal Portfolio Risk Diversification 📊

 This idea is called risk parity – it means the position size of an investment is based on the volatility of the company’s stock price.

-We call it Target Weight
+We Call It Target Weight

 In the Quant Investing stock screener we call risk parity position sizing Target Weight and it is simply the volatility adjusted recommended position size (in %) for a stock in your portfolio.